 Charlie Rose

 Rose also co-anchored CBS This Morning from 2012 to 2017 alongside Gayle King and Norah O'Donnell, where he interviewed many celebrities, institutional leaders, and political figures.
 Rose formerly substituted for the anchor of the CBS Evening News.
 In 2012, Rose, along with Lara Logan, hosted the revived CBS classic Person to Person, a news program during which celebrities are interviewed in their homes, originally hosted from 1953 to 1961 by Edward R. Murrow.
-Since 2022, Rose has hosted the online interviews Charlie Rose Conversations.
+Since 2022, Rose has hosted the online interviews Charlie Rose Conversations on his personal website.
 Rose also occasionally appeared in films and television shows including Breaking Bad and House of Cards.

 Biography from the Wikipedia article Charlie Rose.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.